Invictus Games: 2023 Invictus Games

-Games were to be held in 2022 in Düsseldorf, Germany, in the Merkur Spiel-Arena.
+The Games were to be held in 2022 in Düsseldorf, Germany, in the Merkur Spiel-Arena.
 Following the postponement of the 2020 Games to 2022, the Düsseldorf Games were postponed to 2023.

+Retired Canadian Armed Forces veteran Scott Snow, a member of Team Canada at the 2023 Invictus Games in Düsseldorf, filed a $2.4 million lawsuit in 2025 against Canada's Department of National Defence and the Canadian Armed Forces after suffering serious injuries in a wheelchair rugby match, alleging that veteran competitors lacked sports-injury insurance coverage.
+Following publicity surrounding his case, the Canadian government acknowledged the insurance gap and introduced coverage for veterans at future Invictus Games, though the policy was not applied retroactively.
+In a later interview, Snow criticised the response of the Invictus Games organisation and its founder, Prince Harry, stating that his attempts to contact Invictus leadership and Harry's office after the injury went unanswered.

 2025 Invictus Games

-On 22 April 2022, the Duke of Sussex announced that the 2025 games will take place in Vancouver and Whistler, Canada.
+On 22 April 2022, the Duke of Sussex announced that the 2025 Games will take place in Vancouver and Whistler, Canada.
 It is the first edition of Invictus Games to feature winter adaptive sports, including alpine skiing, Nordic skiing, skeleton and wheelchair curling.
-The bid to host the games was submitted by True Patriot Love Foundation, in partnership with the Government of Canada, the province of British Columbia and the two Canadian municipalities and in partnership with the local Lil'wat, Musqueam, Squamish, and Tsleil-Waututh indigenous nations.
+The bid to host the Games was submitted by True Patriot Love Foundation, in partnership with the Government of Canada, the province of British Columbia and the two Canadian municipalities and in partnership with the local Lil'wat, Musqueam, Squamish, and Tsleil-Waututh indigenous nations.

 2027 Invictus Games

 In July 2024, it was announced that Birmingham will be hosting the 2027 Invictus Games, which will be held at the National Exhibition Centre.

 For the first time pickleball is expected to be included in the Invictus Games.
 Carlisle-based Gaz Golightly, a military veteran and amputee, lobbied for inclusion of the sport after trying various wheelchair sports and deciding pickleball was by far the most inclusive for wheelchair users.

+In July 2026, Uganda became the second African nation to join the games, but after a letter released by the Lord Chamberlain in September 2026 clarified that Prince Harry and his wife Meghan remained non-working royals who did not represent the Crown, the Ugandan Chief of Defence Forces, Muhoozi Kainerugaba, stated that his country would "not participate in anything" that did not have King Charles III's "approval".
+Later in September it was announced that Uganda would take part in the games, after a telephone conversation between Kainerugaba and the principal private secretary to the King, Sir Clive Alderton, during which Kainerugaba was reassured of the King's approval.

+The INSPIRE education programme was launched in September 2026 by Invictus Games Birmingham 2027 as a free, curriculum-aligned initiative available to UK schools nationwide, using the values and stories of Invictus competitors to engage students.

+2029 Invictus Games

+On 17 June 2025, the Invictus Games Foundation announced that six expressions of interest were submitted for the 2029 Games;